Bylaws & Rules of the OCWSL

 B. Executive Officers

 - VICE PRESIDENT – SCHEDULING: Shall be in charge of game schedules including make-up games and the Summer Sizzler Tournament.
-Shall preside in the President’s absence and shall chair the Disciplinary Committee in the absence of the Vice President – Standings and Referees.
+Shall preside in the President’s absence.

 - VICE PRESIDENT – STANDINGS AND REFEREES: Shall be in charge of standings of all of the divisions in the league.
 Shall be in charge of contracting referee services for all scheduled league games and tournaments and shall ensure referee coverage for said games and tournaments.
-Shall keep record of all red and yellow cards, preside in the President’s absence, and chair the Disciplinary Committee in the absence of the Vice-President of Scheduling.
+Shall keep record of all red and yellow cards and preside in the President’s absence.

 - RECORDING SECRETARY: Records minutes of all meetings.
 Shall track and notify teams and players of all monies due to the league from incurred fines.